tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

 threshold, an over-voltage relay trips when voltage exceeds the threshold, a frequency relay trips when frequency deviates beyond the threshold.
 These thresholds are the front line of protection against faults in the network.

-An attacker modifying relay thresholds disables protection.
-Increasing an overcurrent threshold (1200A to 1500A) allows larger fault currents without a trip.
-The fault would then propagate deeper into the network, affecting more equipment and more customers.
-In cascading-fault scenarios, downstream equipment fails after prolonged stress and significant degradation.
+An attacker modifying relay thresholds degrades protection.
+Raising the instantaneous overcurrent threshold (1200A to 1600A) stops the relay clearing a heavy fault at once; the slower time-overcurrent element still trips, but only after its grading delay, so the fault burns longer and the faulted plant takes more thermal stress before it clears.
+The local relay still clears the fault, just late.
+Only when a whole element is defeated, its pickup lifted beyond any real fault, does clearance fall to a slower upstream backup and the outage spread wider.

     OVERCURRENT RELAY PROTECTION LOGIC: Attack Surface
     ──────────────────────────────────────────────────